 This style of wreath with bells is used along Main and a little bit of some side streets from Avenue A to the BNSF railroad tracks at about 3rd Avenue.

-This year the incandescent lights in the wreaths seen above were replaced with cool white LED lights.
+In 2013 the incandescent lights in the wreaths seen above were replaced with cool white LED lights.
 For more pictures of Hutchinson's street pole decorations under lots of weather conditions, see my 2010 Hutchinson Christmas light guide

 Light and Sound Synchronized Displays